Knowing how to find cheap flights to Bali is simply a matter of timing and your choice of departure cities.

 Leaving the Airport

-To avoid extra hassle from drivers, purchase a fixed-rate coupon for an official taxi (walk to the right as you exit the airport) where a driver will be assigned for you.
-A ticket to Kuta will cost around US $5 while a ticket to Ubud costs between US $10 and $25 depending on the taxi company.
+To avoid the extra hassle from drivers, purchase a fixed-rate coupon for an official taxi (walk to the right as you exit the airport) where a driver will be assigned to you.

-The airport at Bali unfortunately has a long reputation of corruption and petty scams aimed at travelers who are leaving.
-The departure tax -- to be paid at a designated kiosk on your way out -- is 150,000 rupiah (around US $15).
-If flying elsewhere in Indonesia, expect to pay only around US $4 for domestic departure tax.
+The airport at Bali, unfortunately, has a long reputation of corruption and petty scams aimed at travelers who are leaving.
+The departure tax, to be paid at a designated kiosk on your way out, is 150,000 rupiah (around $15).
+If flying elsewhere in Indonesia, expect to pay only around $4 for domestic departure tax.
 This tax is not included in your ticket price so save some local currency to pay on the way out!